 By now, we should all understand the need for speed when it comes to product development, but not just any speed, it is the need for speed of learning.
 This is one of the benefits of an agile approach, but this benefit is not restricted to a development methodology, unless of course, the development methodology precludes or runs contrary to fast learning cycles.

 You might think that this learning is only associated with complicated or complex systems, perhaps categories of projects that we have no familiarity.
 It is true that learning is especially required when we are working on things we have little or no experience.
 However, in product development, we can ill afford to believe we know things that are simply not true or follow unvetted assumptions.
 For example, we can model and simulate, but neither of these are true parts.
-If we do this methodically, we can certainly reduce the need for … Continue reading
+If we do this methodically, we can certainly reduce the need for some … Continue reading

 We have written much on requirements in other blog posts.
 We have been maintaining this blog for years, admittedly sometimes more fervently than others.
 We have created a schedule for our blog posts and other events by Value Transformation personnel available either on the event location on the website or as a downloadable from the website.

 There seems to be a myth that “waterfall” development requires ALL of one step in the delivery sequence before the next step can begin.
 For example, all requirements must be written before work commences on the development work.
 I have worked in what I would call traditional development approaches that some would refer to as waterfall, and at no time did we believe or act as if all requirements must be known and documented before we moved to the next stage, the actual development.
-Even PMI recognizes the need work with the level of detail that can be known from … Continue reading
+Even PMI recognizes the need work with the level of detail that can be known from where the … Continue reading

 Requirements and Benchmarking